Jonathan Viera

-Jonathan Viera Ramos ([ˈɟʝonatam ˈbjeɾa ˈramos]; born 21 October 1989) is a Spanish professional footballer who plays as a left winger or an attacking midfielder for UD Las Palmas.
+Jonathan Viera Ramos ([ˈɟʝonatam ˈbjeɾa ˈramos]; born 21 October 1989) is a Spanish professional footballer who plays as a left winger or attacking midfielder for Segunda División club Las Palmas.

 Club career

 Las Palmas

-Born in Las Palmas, Viera finished his youth career with hometown's UD Las Palmas, where he earned the nickname Romário.
+Born in Las Palmas, Viera finished his youth career with hometown club Las Palmas, where he earned the nickname Romário.
 He made his senior debut with the reserve team, appearing in ten Segunda División B games in the 2008–09 season and suffering relegation.
 On 18 February 2010, he renewed his contract until June 2013.

 Viera was definitely promoted to the main squad for 2010–11, as the team competed in the Segunda División.
-He finished the campaign with 31 matches (26 starts) and six goals, including three in a 5–3 away win against FC Barcelona B on 15 May 2011, which all but certified the Canary Islands side's permanence.
+He finished the campaign with 31 matches (26 starts) and six goals, including three in a 5–3 away win against Barcelona B on 15 May 2011, which all but certified the Canary Islands side's permanence.

-In January 2012, amidst rumours of a transfer – Las Palmas inclusively had everything arranged with Granada CF but the deal eventually fell through – Viera assured he would stay with his club until the end of the season.
+In January 2012, amidst rumours of a transfer – Las Palmas inclusively had everything arranged with Granada but the deal eventually fell through – Viera assured he would stay with his club until the end of the season.
 He finished as the second-best top scorer in the squad at nine, only trailing another youth graduate, Vitolo, by one goal.

 Valencia

-On 6 May 2012, one month before the Las Palmas season ended, Viera signed with La Liga's Valencia CF for five years and €2.5 million.
-He made his official debut against FC Barcelona, playing 13 minutes of a 1–0 away loss.
+On 6 May 2012, one month before the Las Palmas season ended, Viera signed with La Liga's Valencia for five years and €2.5 million.
+He made his official debut against Barcelona, playing 13 minutes of a 1–0 away loss.

 Viera scored his first goal in the top flight on 29 September 2012, closing the 2–0 home victory over Real Zaragoza.
 On 30 August of the following year, he was loaned to Madrid-based Rayo Vallecano in a season-long move without the option of making the deal permanent afterwards.